The entire book appears at this link with chapters added after appearing online:

 The news is no muse: Auburn fans leave New Orleans vowing

 they will return.
-Great–don’t let the door slam you on the way
+Don’t let the door slam you on the way

 out.
 Die tie mongers.
 Had a lousy Sugar Bowl for breakfast.

-Also purchased: a package of cashew nuts and diet coke for
+Also purchased: Package of cashew nuts diet coke for

 therapeutic caffeine purposes only.

-Tyger drives back to the church and waits for another
+Tyger drives back to the church.
+He waits for another

 the Davis house.
 Negative activity.